Learn more about the submission process:

 As with all of Roche’s activities, we strive for high performance and integrity.
 Roche Canada can only consider initiatives within Canada or those that primarily benefit Canadians and adhere to all guidelines relating to ethical business conduct.
 We do not evaluate or approve requests based on prescribing habits, drug reimbursement status or decisions, or any specific interactions or relationships that Roche may have with the applicant.

-Roche seeks to align support with our commitment to serving patients in areas of high unmet medical need and directs investment towards programs and initiatives that have a direct impact on patient-care within our priority areas of business and therapeutic areas of focus.
+Roche seeks to align support with our commitment to serving patients in areas of high unmet medical need and directs investment towards programs and initiatives that have a direct impact on patient-care within our priority areas of business.

 Every request received will be evaluated for alignment with Roche’s funding policy, recipient eligibility and adherence to business principles including compliance with both Innovative Medicines Canada (IMC) code and Roche’s business principles.
 Unfortunately, Roche is not able to support all requests received.
 In order for requests to be properly evaluated and to ensure that all relevant requirements are met, it is important that the requestor provides full information about the proposed initiative.
 This includes, but is not limited to, a detailed itemized budget breakdown, description and rationale for the initiative, description and impact on the target audience, letter of request, project proposal and/or sponsorship package.

 Each request received will be evaluated separately.
 Previous support by Roche for a similar request does not guarantee future support.
 Depending on the nature of the request, partial support may be provided.
 It is recommended that applications are submitted as early as possible to provide Roche sufficient time to fully review your request.
 All contracting must be in place before the activity begins.

 If you have any questions please contact your Roche representative or submit an inquiry using this link.